SebLKMa/PythonProjects/IncidentsMgtEval/fir/readme_prod.txt

 want someone else to build their Web sites.

 #ALLOWED_HOSTS = ['FIR.DOMAIN.COM'] to be from web hosting one.com later
+#For local VM using NAT, just use the IP from ifconfig
 ALLOWED_HOSTS = ['127.0.0.1','localhost', '192.168.9.132']

 DATABASES = {